-Any bone in the hand can be broken:
+Any bone in the hand can be broken.
+Hand fractures include

 For hands to function normally, many muscles, tendons, ligaments, and bones must work together.
-Thus, seemingly minor fractures can seriously injure soft tissues.
+Seemingly minor fractures can seriously injure soft tissues.
 If these injuries are not treated appropriately, joints can become stiff, weak, or permanently misshapen, greatly disabling people.

 If people think they may have fractured their hand, they should see a doctor.